otach1/SimFuncLanInterpreter/README.md

-# Simle Function Langague Interpreter
+# Simple Function Languagee Interpreter
 ## Work for Compiler Principles in XDU
 You can draw lines, curves, and circles by reading instructions from a text file.
 It involves building a lexer, scanner, parser, semantic analyzer, and executor.
 In addition to the required compilation and execution, it can also be interpreted.